Create an IoT hub using the Azure portal

 IoT Hub units: The number of messages allowed per unit per day depends on your hub's pricing tier.
 For example, if you want the hub to support ingress of 700,000 messages, you choose two S1 tier units.
 For details about the other tier options, see Choosing the right IoT Hub tier.

-Azure Security Center: Turn this on to add an extra layer of threat protection to IoT and your devices.
+Defender for IoT: Turn this on to add an extra layer of threat protection to IoT and your devices.
 This option is not available for hubs in the free tier.
-For more information about this feature, see Azure Security Center for IoT.
+For more information about this feature, see Azure Defender for IoT.

 Advanced Settings > Device-to-cloud partitions: This property relates the device-to-cloud messages to the number of simultaneous readers of the messages.
 Most hubs need only four partitions.